sithmel/urlwalker.js/README.md

 ------------
 The middleware takes one segment of the URL and run the function with the root object.
 Then it repeats the process again using the resulting object and the next segment of the URL, and so on.
 When it can't return a new object it puts the last valid object in req.context and pass the control to the next middleware (the regular routing middleware for example).
-You can find an example urlwalker_demo/example1.js.
+You can find an example in examples/example1.js.

 View middleware
 ===============